edgelesssys/constellation/docs/docs/workflows/config.md

 * **iamProfileControlPlane**: The name of an IAM instance profile attached to all control-plane nodes.

-  Use the [provided Terraform script](https://github.com/edgelesssys/constellation/tree/release/v2.2/hack/terraform/aws/iam) to generate the necessary profile.
+  The resource can be created with [Terraform](https://www.terraform.io/).
+For that, use the [provided Terraform script](https://github.com/edgelesssys/constellation/tree/release/v2.2/hack/terraform/aws/iam) to generate the necessary profile.
 The profile name will be provided as Terraform output value: `control_plane_instance_profile`.

   Alternatively, you can create the AWS profile with a tool of your choice.
 Use the JSON policy in [main.tf](https://github.com/edgelesssys/constellation/tree/release/v2.2/hack/terraform/aws/iam/main.tf) in the resource `aws_iam_policy.control_plane_policy`.

 * **iamProfileWorkerNodes**: The name of an IAM instance profile attached to all worker nodes.

-  Use the [provided Terraform script](https://github.com/edgelesssys/constellation/tree/release/v2.2/hack/terraform/aws/iam) to generate the necessary profile.
+  The resource can be created with [Terraform](https://www.terraform.io/).
+For that, use the [provided Terraform script](https://github.com/edgelesssys/constellation/tree/release/v2.2/hack/terraform/aws/iam) to generate the necessary profile.
 The profile name will be provided as Terraform output value: `worker_nodes_instance_profile`.

   Alternatively, you can create the AWS profile with a tool of your choice.
 Use the JSON policy in [main.tf](https://github.com/edgelesssys/constellation/tree/release/v2.2/hack/terraform/aws/iam/main.tf) in the resource `aws_iam_policy.worker_node_policy`.